sisby-folk/switchy/README.md

 - [Switchy Proxy](https://modrinth.com/mod/switchy-proxy) - single-message nickname switching with custom patterns using either nickname mod.

-These mods have Switchy support built-in:
+These mods have Switchy support built-in (or built in to switchy):

 - [RPGStats](https://modrinth.com/mod/rpgstats) - All stat levels and XP can be kept per-preset
+- [Hexcasting](https://modrinth.com/mod/hex-casting) - Internalized pigment can be kept per-preset (via [leo60228](https://github.com/leo60228))

 ## Showcase